xyzmaps/xyz-containers/README.md

 ## Images

-The images are available on [Docker Hub](https://hub.docker.com/u/xyzmaps) so no need to build locally if you just want to run it (arm64 for Apple silicon only at the moment, multiarch images are coming).
+Container images for arm64 and amd64 are on [Docker Hub](https://hub.docker.com/u/xyzmaps) if you would just like to run it.

 ### Run using docker